auth0/auth0-oidc-client-net/.github/ISSUE_TEMPLATE.md

 Please provide the following:

-- Version of the library being used
+- Version of auth0-oidc-client-net being used
 - Version of the platform or framework used, if applicable
 - Relevant environmental versions (language version, server software, OS version)
 - Browser version, if applicable